System Design Space

 MySQL in a LAMP stack

-LAMP is a classic stack for web applications: Linux + Apache + MySQL + PHP/Perl/Python.
+Much of MySQL's popularity grew out of LAMP — the classic stack for web applications: Linux + Apache + MySQL + PHP/Perl/Python.

 L